uzairmansoor/dataFeed-MSK-cdk/README.md

 •	Update the mskCrossAccountId parameter in the *parameters.py* file with your AWS cross-account ID.

-Make sure you are in the directory where the app1.py file is located.: *dataFeedMsk\*
+Make sure you are in the directory where the app1.py file is located.: **dataFeedMsk/**

 *cdk deploy --all --app "python app1.py" --profile {your_profile_name}*